codr7/forthy2/README.md

 42
 ```

-Forms may contain placeholders to allow splicing external values.
+Scopes may contain placeholders to allow splicing external values.
 Values may be specified inline, or popped from stack using `$`.

 ```
   42 '{%./ %}

-42 Form@0x252dcd0
+42 Scope@0x252dcd0

   splice($ 7)

-Form@0x252dcd0
+Scope@0x252dcd0

   compile call